guenther-alka/cs-sync/README.md

 `darwin.arm64`).

 ### Using cs-sync from napp-it CS (csweb-gui)
+csweb-gui deploys and updates this manually per member menu About > Download cs-tools

 napp-it CS's own Realtime Sync menu (`03_System > 02_Services > 25_Realtime_Sync`)
 expects the binary at a fixed path per platform: